DominoKit/domino-mvp/README.md

 Above lines tells us two things, the layout-frontend and layout-frontend-ui modules were initialized, and once the application completed the initialization a context is received at a presenter.

 #### A blank page?
-When running an empty domino application and the result would be a blank page, it doesn't mean that the application is completely empty, any domino application starts with one and only one extension point, which is the **Main Extension Point** and this extension point provides a context, this context is surprisingly empty, it does nothing , it's just an empty interface but an important one, you start building your application by adding modules that contributes to this extension point and these modules might also provide additional extension points allowing modules to make more contributions, receiving the main context when contributing to the main extension point also means that all other modules in the application have already been initialized and configured.
+When running an empty domino application and the result would be a blank page, it doesn't mean that the application is completely empty, any domino application starts with one and only one extension point, which is the **Main Extension Point** and this extension point provides a context, this context is surprisingly empty, it does nothing , it's just an empty interface but an important one, you start building your application by adding modules that contributes to this extension point and these modules might also provide additional extension points allowing modules to make more listeners, receiving the main context when contributing to the main extension point also means that all other modules in the application have already been initialized and configured.

 #### Extension point and Extension point context?
 The extension point is nothing but a simple interface and it's only job is to provide a context to the contributors, it's simply a type that represent a point at the application that can be extended.
 The important part is the extension point context, both the extension point and the extension point context interfaces lives inside the **-shared module** in our case **layout-shared**, the implementation of these interfaces goes into the  **-frontend module** in our case **layout-frontend** and it's the frontend module responsibility to deliver the context implementation to the contributing modules within an API in the right time, this API is specifically made for this action , will see these details later on in this tutorial.